 STEP 4: Hot glue bows and twine strings to can

-As you can see in the video below, for this step I adhered the bows and twine strings to the cans.
+For this step I adhered the bows and twine strings to the cans.
 I first glued the end of the twine string to the can (I glued it at the seam of the paper), then I glued the bow on top of the end of the twine string.

 STEP 5: Hang and add your tea lights

 Don't forget your tea lights!
 You can use real tea light candles but I wouldn't recommend it as you never know who is going to come along and bump the wax out.
-Watch the video to see how the whole turned out once it was hanging and sparkling away!

 Isn't that just so perfectly simple and stunning?
 And it's great for any time of year.
 All you have to do is change the paper and the ribbon, and you can have hanging lighting perfect for your Thanksgiving feast, Easter lunch, Christmas dinner...anything!